MaxDorris/Pewlett-Hackard-Analysis/README.md

 - All columns are helpful in deciding eligilibity.
 - The date format is organized better, but is still a little awkward to interpret.

-### Conclusions
+### Conclusion

-- One improvement on this table could be manipulating the columns of *birth_date* and *from_date / to_date* to instead show *age* and *years in the company*.
-This would certainly help me narrow down the prospects by removing the need to do mental date math.....
+Based on the table in Deliverable 2, it appears as though a litle over 72,000 positions will need to be filled in the years to come.